HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 subTitle: "Technical resources to support the development and integration of analysis applications."
 ---

-# Creating Solutions using the DCP
+# Supporting development and integration of applications

 The Human Cell Atlas Data Coordination Platform aims to support and encourage cellular resolution research in a variety of biological and computational areas.
 This page highlights available resources for enabling these areas of scientific exploration.